Save money and your files with laptop insurance. Get cover if you’re at home, travelling Australia or abroad.

-Can I get laptop insurance if I already have contents insurance?
+Can I get laptop accidental damage insurance?

 What if I have a really expensive laptop?

-How much does laptop insurance cost?
+How much does laptop insurance cost in Australia?

-It also depends on how an insurer uses this information to calculate its final price.
 Your best bet is to get quotes from a few different insurers in order to avoid paying too much.
 Just make sure you pay careful attention to what each policy offers.
 You don't want to skimp on the policy features just to save a few bucks.